DeveloperPiatt/dart-frog/README.md

 The OSU Connect Mobile app is designed to facilitate new student involvement in the CONNECT experiece at Oregon State University.
 Each feature of the app provides information about the Corvallis campus and helps link students to the OSU community.

-Events - Gives the dates and locations of upcoming programs and symposiums Food - A list of restaurants and dining halls and their hours of operation FAQ - Answers to frequently asked questions regarding the CONNECT experience Map - Allows users to view the campus using Google Maps and search for buildings Social - Links to the New Student Twitter feed and Facebook page News - A collection of articles related to the CONNECT experience Contact - The OSU campus directory
+Events - Gives the dates and locations of upcoming programs and symposiums<br/>
+Food - A list of restaurants and dining halls and their hours of operation<br/>
+FAQ - Answers to frequently asked questions regarding the CONNECT experience<br/>
+Map - Allows users to view the campus using Google Maps and search for buildings<br/>
+Social - Links to the New Student Twitter feed and Facebook page<br/>
+News - A collection of articles related to the CONNECT experience<br/>
+Contact - The OSU campus directory<br/>
-Photos - OSU Flickr photos and wallpapers
+Photos - OSU Flickr photos and wallpapers<br/>
-Feedback - Allows users to ieve feedback about the app
+Feedback - Allows users to ieve feedback about the app<br/>

 System Requirements and Installation Instructions